Global employment companies: Their role in international talent mobility

 In a Deloitte poll, one of the most common driving forces behind setting up a GEC was its ability to mitigate permanent establishment (PE) risk.
 A permanent establishment risk is an international tax concept that arises when an entity is deemed as having a fixed place of business and is, therefore, liable for corporate taxes.

-It can help to reduce the costs of PE risk as the profits of the GEC (as opposed to the much higher profits belonging to the group or parent company) will be the one subject to tax within that jurisdiction.
+This can help reduce the costs of PE risk, as the profits of the GEC (as opposed to the much higher profits belonging to the group or parent company) will be the ones subject to tax within that jurisdiction.

 Increasing need for governance standardisation

 More companies are increasing their international footprint and setting up entities in multiple locations.
-As a result, the number of employees being assigned to and travelling in between these countries is similarly on the rise.
+As a result, the number of employees being assigned to and travelling between these countries is rising.

 This leads to complexities in maintaining compliance relating to compensation and employee taxes.

-Companies that use a GEC can employ all of their globally mobile workers under an employment contract from the same jurisdiction.
-Thus, improving efficiency by centralising an employment base for mobile employees and providing some degree of consistency when managing these contracts.
+Companies that use a GEC can employ all their globally mobile workers under an employment contract from the same jurisdiction.
+Thus, they can improve efficiency by centralising an employment base for mobile employees and providing some degree of consistency when managing these contracts.

 Challenges of setting up a GEC

-Setting up a GEC is not without challenges and one that is commonly faced arises within matters regarding social security.
-Many GEC employees in the past have found themselves being ineligible for social security benefits.
+Setting up a GEC is not without challenges, and one that is commonly faced arises regarding social security.
+Many GEC employees have found themselves ineligible for social security benefits in the past.

-For many international employees, terminating their employment with other entities belonging to the business must be done in order for them to be re-employed under the GEC.
+For many international employees, terminating their employment with other business entities is necessary for them to be re-employed under the GEC.

 This process can be costly, especially in jurisdictions where a severance payment is mandatory upon termination.
-In some cases, employees will require additional compensation to make up for the loss of their social security benefits from their home country.
+In some cases, employees will require additional compensation to compensate for the loss of their social security benefits from their home country.

-This can also be complex when managing employees who do not intend on being globally mobile for the long term.
-For those that plan to return home after their assignment has been completed, a game plan must be devised for reinstating their contract with the business once the project ends.
+This can also be complex when managing employees who do not intend to be globally mobile for the long term.
+For those who plan to return home after completing their assignment, a game plan must be devised to reinstate their contract with the business once the project ends.

 Businesses should also consider the regulatory risks that come with setting up a GEC.
 A common dilemma involves determining the labour laws that will apply to the employee.
 In general, the laws that govern the host country will apply to the employee instead of the jurisdiction in which the GEC is established.